Sikasso Region: Administrative divisions

-The city of Sikasso is known for a vibrant outdoor market which features fabrics, numerous vegetables and fruits (especially mangoes, for which Sikasso is particularly renowned.)
-Sikasso is an ethnic and linguistic melting pot featuring people from outlying villages, immigrants from Côte d'Ivoire and Burkina Faso and refugees.
+The city of Sikasso has an outdoor market which features fabrics, numerous vegetables and fruits such as mangoes.
+Sikasso is an ethnic and linguistic melting pot consisting of people from outlying villages, immigrants from Côte d'Ivoire and Burkina Faso and refugees.

 The southwest corner of the Sikasso region is traditionally known as Wassoulou.
 This area is known for its unique music and strong tradition of hunting.
 The main city of Wassoulou is Yanfolila.

-Besides the regional capital, the other urban communes and major cities in Sikasso Region are Bougouni, a junction town en route to Bamako (the capital of Mali), and Koutiala in the northern part of Sikasso Region, which is the hub of Mali's highly productive cotton industry, which produces one of the country's few exports.
+Besides the regional capital, the other urban communes and major cities in Sikasso Region where Bougouni, a junction town en route to Bamako and Koutiala in the northern part of Sikasso Region, which is a hub of Mali's cotton industry, one of the country's few exports.
+In 2023 Bougouni and Koutiala became independent regions of Mali.